Nullum tempus occurrit regi: Purpose

 Some legal experts assert that Nullum tempus is designed to protect public interests, on the belief that members of the public should not have to be liable for an official's failure to bring timely actions.

 In the United States, the Supreme Court listed a separate purpose for nullum tempus, asserting, in a 1938 ruling, that since the King is always busily working for the public good, it does not have time to assert his rights, within the timeframe that is normally given to his subjects.

 Criticism

 Some legal experts have called for the abolition of nullum tempus.
-They argue that sovereign immunity, which they assert is the legal underpinning of nullum tempus, can lead to unjust results, and that nullum tempus is difficult to justify because policies underlying sovereign immunity bears no logical relations to those that support statutes of limitation.
+They argue that sovereign immunity, which they assert is the legal underpinning of nullum tempus, can lead to unjust results, and that nullum tempus is difficult to justify because policies underlying sovereign immunity bear no logical relation to those that support statutes of limitation.

 Some also argue that nullum tempus needs to be abolished, at least in matters relating to tax laws, in order to provide finality for matters, encourage timeliness of claims, harmonize tax laws with other administrative laws, promote administrative and judicial economy, and discourage arbitrary assessments.